The Basics of Royalty Accounting: What You Need to Know

 Most brands license to extend their brand presence in the marketplace.
-However, unlike advertising, product sampling and other initiatives, licensing generates a direct revenue stream to the brand.
+However, unlike advertising, product sampling, and other initiatives, licensing generates a direct revenue stream for the brand.

 So how much should a brand expect in royalties?
 Like most things it depends.
 It depends on the product category, the royalty rate, retail placement and product sales.

 First thing’s first, the royalty rate.
 The royalty rate is typically a percentage of a licensee’s net sales paid to the brand; alternatively, it can be an amount per unit of licensed product sold.
 We have seen royalty rates as low as 1% and as high as 10%+.
 This rate is typically negotiated between the Licensee and Licensor during the contract phase.

 We typically recommend that the Licensee pay an advance of royalties when the contract is signed.
 The advance royalty is a credit against royalties to be earned in the first contract period.
 Contract periods are typically one calendar year.